3D film: Mainstream resurgence (2003–2010)

 Ben Walters suggested in 2009 that both filmmakers and film exhibitors regain interest in 3D film.
 There was more 3D exhibition equipment, and more dramatic films being shot in 3D format.
 One incentive is that the technology is more mature.
 Shooting in 3D format is less limited, and the result is more stable.
-Another incentive was the fact that while 2D ticket sales were in an overall state of decline, revenues from 3D tickets continued to grow at the time.
+Another incentive was that while 2D ticket sales were in an overall state of decline, revenues from 3D tickets continued to grow at the time.

 Through the entire history of 3D presentations, techniques to convert existing 2D images for 3D presentation have existed.
 Few have been effective or survived.
 The combination of digital and digitized source material with relatively cost-effective digital post-processing has spawned a new wave of conversion products.
 In June 2006, IMAX and Warner Bros. released Superman Returns including 20 minutes of 3D images converted from the 2D original digital footage.
 George Lucas announced that he would re-release his Star Wars films in 3D based on a conversion process from the company In-Three.
 Later on in 2011, it was announced that Lucas was working with the company Prime Focus on this conversion.

 In late 2005, Steven Spielberg told the press he was involved in patenting a 3D cinema system that did not need glasses, based on plasma screens.
 A computer splits each film-frame, and then projects the two split images onto the screen at differing angles, to be picked up by tiny angled ridges on the screen.

 Animated films Open Season, and The Ant Bully, were released in analog 3D in 2006.
 Monster House and The Nightmare Before Christmas were released on XpanD 3D, RealD 3D and Dolby 3D systems in 2006.

 On May 19, 2007 Scar3D opened at the Cannes Film Market.
 It was the first US-produced 3D full-length feature film to be completed in RealD 3D.
 It has been the #1 film at the box office in several countries around the world, including Russia where it opened in 3D on 295 screens.